MarekMatyas/Infrastructure-as-Code-IaC-/README.md

-Edit the hosts file using `cd /etc/ansible` in the controller and `sudo nano hosts` to be able to ping the "web" machine.
-We will need to edit the file.
+Edit the hosts file using `cd /etc/ansible` to navigate to the correct location of the hosts file in the controller and `sudo nano hosts` to edit the file to be able to ping the "web" machine.
+We will need to edit this file as instructed below.

  Dont forget to use the IP of web, as seen in the below code, specify the connection type->ssh, and the log in as well as the password.
 In this case it is `vagrant` for both for ease of use.
 ```